Reinforcement Learning With LLMs Interaction For Distributed Diffusion Model Services: System Model and Problem Formulation

 \subsection{Deployment Method}

-The proposed distributed GDM-based AIGC framework relies on the flexibility of the denoising path.
-By sharing intermediate denoised results among network devices, the overall energy consumption of the system is reduced.
-Three key network architectures are considered as the deployment methods: \begin{enumerate} \item The \textit{Edge-to-Multiple Devices} architecture executes shared denoising steps at an edge server, and then transmitting intermediate denoised results to the user devices, as shown in Fig.~\ref{model}. \item The \textit{Device-to-Device} approach fosters a partnership between two devices, jointly executing denoising tasks, optimizing energy usage, and safeguarding user privacy, as shown in Fig.~\ref{difftheory}. \item The strategy of {\textit{Forming a Cluster among Multiple Devices}}, either with the assistance of an edge server or through self-organization, bolsters system adaptability and scalability to local requirements and environments, as shown in Part A of Fig.~\ref{diffthree}. \end{enumerate} Without loss of generality, we focus on the \textit{Edge-to-Multiple Devices} architecture for the distributed GDM-based AIGC framework.
-Our analytical approach can be extended easily to two other architectures.
-Here, we consider a server executes $t_0$ denoising steps, followed by $K$ users with each executing $t_k$ steps.
-Each denoising step at the server incurs an energy cost $\delta_0$, while every user device has its corresponding unit energy cost $\delta_k$.
-Additionally, to transmit intermediate denoised results to the $k$-${\rm th}$ user, the server utilizes transmission power $P_k$ with unit energy cost $\beta$.
+{The proposed distributed GDM-based AIGC framework leverages the flexible structure of the denoising process.
+By sharing intermediate denoised results across network devices, it reduces the system's overall energy consumption.
+Three network architectures are considered for deployment:} \begin{enumerate} \item The \textit{Edge-to-Multiple Devices} architecture executes shared denoising steps at an edge server, and then transmitting intermediate denoised results to the user devices, as shown in Fig.~\ref{model}. \item The \textit{Device-to-Device} approach fosters a partnership between two devices, jointly executing denoising tasks, optimizing energy usage, and safeguarding user privacy, as shown in Fig.~\ref{difftheory}. \item The strategy of {\textit{Forming a Cluster among Multiple Devices}}, either with the assistance of an edge server or through self-organization, bolsters system adaptability and scalability to local requirements and environments, as shown in Part A of Fig.~\ref{diffthree}. \end{enumerate} {These architectures introduce additional design considerations under real-world conditions, such as network variability and device heterogeneity.
+Transmission delays, errors, and device constraints, e.g., memory, should be accounted for to ensure stable performance.
+Our current analysis partially reflects these through channel modeling and energy cost formulations, but further system-level adaptations could be integrated as extensions.
+Without loss of generality, we focus on the \textit{Edge-to-Multiple Devices} architecture for the distributed GDM-based AIGC framework.}

-The QoE values are affected by communication and computing resource allocation scheme and, especially, user's personality, $\bm{u}_k$.
-This personality dictates the aesthetic preferences to a given image, resulting in subjective QoE values.
-Here, our resource allocation variables for communication and computing are delineated as
+Here, we consider a server executes $t_0$ denoising steps, followed by $K$ users, {each executing} $t_k$ steps.
+Each {server-side denoising step} incurs an energy cost $\delta_0$, while every user device has its unit energy cost $\delta_k$.
+Additionally, transmitting the intermediate result to the $k$-th user requires transmission power $P_k$, with a unit energy cost $\beta$. {Transmitting the intermediate result to the $k$-${\rm th}$ user requires transmission power $P_k$ with unit energy cost $\beta$.
+The QoE depends on both the allocation of communication and computing resources and the user's personality $\bm{u}_k$, which reflects aesthetic preferences and leads to subjective QoE evaluations.
+Here, the resource allocation variables for communication and computing are}

 and